-Traditional equity plans focus the worker on the vesting calendar (typically resulting in diminishing returns on productivity over time), rather than on day-by-day, moment-to-moment performance.
-With Upstock, workers are granted a dynamic proportion of equity, shifting according to real-time value contribution, rather than a set amount of shares tied to a vesting schedule.
+Traditional equity plans focus the worker on the vesting calendar (typically resulting in diminishing returns on productivity over time) rather than on day-by-day, moment-to-moment performance.
+With Upstock, we can replace stock options with RSUs (Restricted Stock Units) to make bookkeeping easier and upgrade the traditional equity model with dynamic RSUs which issues equity to workers from a pool of equity that shifts according to real-time value contribution, rather than a set amount of shares tied to a vesting schedule.
 As such, performance becomes the focus rather than a vesting calendar, as workers are granted equity based on time, task, sprints, and/or a landmark event.

 Workers can’t believe what they can’t see.
-Equity is meant to be a motivational tool, however, it’s challenging for employers to generate this motivation if workers have no way of visualizing the amount of equity they are accruing, or understanding the trajectory of the company’s overall value.
+Equity is meant to be a motivational tool, however, it’s challenging for employers to generate this motivation if workers have no way of visualizing the amount of equity they are accruing, and can not understand the trajectory of the company’s overall value.

-With Upstock wokers and employers are able to see equity splits and real-time equity growth at a glance.
-This often results is both increased alignment and performance across the workforce.
+With Upstock workers and employers are able to see equity splits and real-time equity growth at a glance.
+This often results in both increased alignment and performance across the workforce.
 Now workers can feel that they are actually headed toward a shared goal: building a valuable company, knowing that they will receive their fair share when the company succeeds.

-*Please note that Upstock is not an attorney, does not provide legal advice, and assumes no liability if you rely on it.
+*Please note that Upstock is not an attorney and does not provide “legal advice.”

 Is Upstock’s platform only for tech companies?